The Bankrate promise

 - Long deferment and grace periods: Most of Sallie Mae’s graduate school loans come with generous deferment options after you graduate.
 With its law school loans, for instance, students can benefit from a nine-month grace period, 12 interest-only payments after the grace period and 48 months of deferment during a clerkship.

-- Bad customer feedback: Sallie Mae has poor customer reviews on both the Better Business Bureau and Trustpilot, so it’s clear that some customers have had negative experiences with the lender.
+- Bad customer feedback: Sallie Mae has a 1.5- out of 5-star rating on Trustpilot based on 33 reviews, so it’s clear that some customers have had negative experiences with the lender.

 - Several fees: While you can avoid many fees by making timely payments on your Sallie Mae loan, being late on a payment will cost you 5 percent or $25, and a returned check will cost you $20.

-- Limited repayment term options: Undergraduate students have repayment terms of only 10 to 15 years, and graduate students have only one repayment term option.
+- Limited repayment term options: Undergraduate students have repayment terms of only 5, 10 or 15 years, and graduate students have only one repayment term option.
 For medical school and dental school the term is 20 years, and for business school, law school and general graduate school the term is 15 years.
-This is much less flexibility than what other lenders offer.
+This is much less flexible than what other lenders offer.

 College Ave student loans: Pros and cons